 However, as ETHLend shut down and was replaced by Aave, the LEND token took on additional use-cases including platform governance as it moves toward a more decentralized model.

-LEND holders are able to vote on proposals made by the development team, as well as economic parameters including interest rates, liquidation configurations, and new assets.
+Most recently, LEND was migrated to AAVE, used to vote on proposals made by the development team, as well as economic parameters including interest rates, liquidation configurations, and new assets.

 Supported Assets on Aave